noahpierau/articles/decred-messaging-proposal.md

 My story: [noahpierau.github.io](https://noahpierau.github.io/)

-Decred community member since day 0.
+Community member since day 0.

 - I received the Decred airdrop and never sold a single credit from it.
 - I worked with _ingsoc and jz to build Decred's community from the ground up.